Michigan Stags: Michigan Stags

 The Stags hoped they could at least draw fans for the highly anticipated return of Gordie Howe to Detroit, but Howe's Houston Aeros were not scheduled to play at Cobo until February 2.

-The Aeros did come to town to play two exhibition games: the first, across the river in Windsor on October 8; the other, two days later at Cobo Arena.
-(Howe and his sons missed the first game, as they were in Czechoslovakia with Team Canada; Gordie scored twice in the second contest, before a crowd of 5,536.)
-As it turned out, Howe and company would never meet Michigan in regular-season contest in Detroit, as the Stags had folded before then.
+The Aeros did play two exhibition games: the first, across the river in Windsor on October 8; the other, two days later at Cobo Arena.
+Howe and his sons missed the first game, as they were in Czechoslovakia with Team Canada; Gordie scored twice in the second contest, before a crowd of 5,536.
+As it turned out, Howe and company would never meet the Stags in regular-season game in Detroit, as the team had moved before then.

 The WHA club were one of three new pro franchises that burst upon the Detroit sports scene in 1974, along with the Detroit Loves of World Team Tennis (who also played at Cobo) and the Detroit Wheels of the newly minted World Football League (who played in distant Ypsilanti, Michigan).
-Within a three-month span, though, they were all gone: the hapless (1-13) Wheels folded October 10; the Loves (after drawing just 2,213 fans per match and losing $300,000) shifted to Indianapolis on November 18; and, just into 1975, the Stags disappeared as well.
-Their 5–4, overtime win over Winnipeg on January 9 in front of 3,125 fans at Cobo would turn out to be their last game in Detroit.
-Two weeks later, on January 23, the WHA finally announced that the club was shifting to Baltimore.
+Within a three-month span, though, they were all gone: the hapless 1-13 Wheels folded October 10; the Loves (after drawing just 2,213 fans per match and losing $300,000) moved to Indianapolis on November 18; and, in January 1975, the Stags disappeared as well.

+Their 5–4, overtime win over Winnipeg on January 9 in front of 3,125 fans at Cobo would turn out to be their final game in Detroit.
+Two weeks later, on January 23, the WHA finally announced that the club was relocating to Baltimore.
 The league later sued the two owners for fraud.